 IASB Reference: 701.03-05; 701.05-R(1)

-Whether such revenue is collected from student contributions, club dues, special activities, or result from admissions to special events or from other fundraising activities, all funds will be under the jurisdiction of the board and under the specific control of the superintendent [or designee].
+Whether such revenue is collected from student contributions, club dues, and special activities or result from admissions to special events or from other fundraising activities, all funds will be under the jurisdiction of the board and under the specific control of the superintendent [or designee].
 The revenue will be deposited in a designated depository and will be disbursed and accounted for in accordance with instructions issued by the superintendent [or designee].

 Adopted: 6/70